The Lexington

 VISION

 When Chef Will Gilson was approached to open not one but three concepts in the innovative Cambridge Crossing mixed-use development, he knew he wanted to avoid the headaches that came with opening his first restaurant, Puritan & Company.
 RealFood was brought on as a foodservice expert to help transform the allocated back of house square footage into the most functional and efficient space possible.
-The building is spread across two levels, with cafe Beatrice (a day-to-evening cafe/bakery) and gepetto (an Italian-inspired eatery) downstairs and The Lexington (a restaurant, bar and roofdeck) upstairs.
+The building is spread across two levels, with cafe Beatrice (a day-to-evening cafe/bakery) and gepetto (an Italian-inspired eatery) downstairs and The Lexington (a restaurant, bar, and roofdeck) upstairs.
 With open kitchen designs, diverse concepts, and physical constraints, the team had to be creative and intentional as they developed the plans.

 PROCESS